-At Scania, we see a growing need to connect and manage indoor robots of different brands and types from a single system to optimise indoor material movement and flow of warehouse logistics.
-Therefore, we are looking for intelligent fleet management solutions that can control indoor robots, such as AGVs, AMRs and forklifts from different brands, and optimise the overall efficiency of material movement inside our production facilities.
+At Scania, we see a growing need to connect and manage indoor robots of different brands and types from a single system to optimize indoor material movement and the flow of warehouse logistics.
+Therefore, we are looking for intelligent fleet management solutions that can control indoor robots, such as AGVs, AMRs, and forklifts from different brands, and optimize the overall efficiency of material movement inside our production facilities.

-Currently, internal Scania logistics are mainly managed with manually-driven vehicles and the planning for the transports is carried out based on internal solution from Scania.
-At the same time, the technological development for autonomous vehicles and systems is rapid and the solution space is maturing quickly, building overall momentum for the autonomous industry and more sophisticated solutions.
-Scania has been developing its industry-leading production system over the course of 100+ years and wants to be in the forefront of the industry development.
+Currently, internal Scania logistics are mainly managed with manually driven vehicles, and the transports are planned based on interior solutions from Scania.
+At the same time, the technological development for autonomous vehicles and systems is rapid, and the solution space is maturing quickly, building overall momentum for the independent industry and more sophisticated solutions.
+Scania has been developing its industry-leading production system for over 100+ years and wants to be at the forefront of the industry development.

-We at Scania are seeing the rapid transformation towards the use of Automated Guided Vehicles (AGVs) in many of our warehouses and production sites globally.
-However we are encountering the challenge that autonomous vehicles and robots, such as AGVs, AMRs, and forklifts, from different brands do not talk to each other and they cannot be controlled from a single source.
-AGVs are currently controlled through their brand specific interface-software.
+We at Scania are seeing the rapid transformation towards using Automated Guided Vehicles (AGVs) in many of our warehouses and production sites globally.
+However, we are encountering the challenge that autonomous vehicles and robots, such as AGVs, AMRs, and forklifts, from different brands do not talk to each other and cannot be controlled from a single source.
+AGVs are currently managed through their brand-specific interface software.
 This decreases the overall indoor material movement efficiency.

-Overall, Scania is interested in software-based solutions that can improve the whole logistics flow, including both autonomous vehicles, robots, and humans.
-A typical use case would be a Scania factory or warehouse, where a fleet of several (>10) mixed vehicles is needed.
+Overall, Scania is interested in software-based solutions that can improve the logistics flow, including autonomous vehicles, robots, and humans.
+A typical use case would be a Scania factory or warehouse, where a fleet of several (>10) mixed cars is needed.
 Ultimately, the potential technologies need to be adapted to Scania’s needs and fit into the Scania Production System.
-Thus, data integration capabilities into Scania’s internal systems is considered as a benefit.
+Thus, data integration capabilities into Scania’s internal systems are considered a benefit.

 Your opportunity with Scania

-Scania’s production takes place in Europe and Latin America with 8 facilities for global interchange of both components and complete vehicles.
-In addition, Scania has 5 regional product centres in Africa, Asia and Eurasia.
+Scania’s production occurs in Europe and Latin America, with eight facilities for the global interchange of components and complete vehicles.
+In addition, Scania has five regional product centers in Africa, Asia, and Eurasia.
 In total, Scania delivered more than 70 thousand vehicles in 2020, corresponding to significant levels of production and material flows.
-The solution could first be piloted in a piloting facility or a testing environment separated from the production.
-If a suitable open fleet management solution is found, Scania is looking for collaboration and rollouts on a global level and there is an opportunity of scaling the technology into Scania’s production sites globally.
-The most interesting business model for Scania would be either to rent or license the technology from the suitable solution provider.
-In addition, Scania can offer experts from the areas of automation, software development and logistics to support the pilot case.
+The solution could first be piloted in a piloting facility or a testing environment separated from the output.
+Suppose a suitable open fleet management solution is found.
+In that case, Scania is looking for collaboration and rollouts on a global level, and there is an opportunity to scale the technology into Scania’s production sites globally.
+Scania’s most exciting business model would be renting or licensing the technology from a suitable solution provider.
+In addition, Scania can offer experts in automation, software development, and logistics to support the pilot case.

-We are looking for solutions that can improve the whole logistics flow of indoor robots, such as AGVs, AMRs and forklifts.
-As Scania is utilizing robotics from different brands, compatibility with different types of robotics and brands in a single system is a key success factor in this business opportunity.
+We are looking for solutions that can improve the whole logistics flow of indoor robots, such as AGVs, AMRs, and forklifts.
+As Scania utilizes robotics from different brands, compatibility with different types of robotics and brands in a single system is a crucial success factor in this business opportunity.

-The envisioned solution allows Scania to control its internal logistics traffic, as well as monitor the usability and the status of the vehicles.
+The envisioned solution allows Scania to control its internal logistics traffic and monitor the vehicles’ usability and status.
 In addition, the solution can collect data from all transports and offers visual dashboards to support the “control tower” and planning.

-Scania’s warehouse logistics environment will be a mix of autonomous vehicles, humans, and robots.
-Thus, we look for a solution that is capable of managing a smooth interoperability with humans and manually operated vehicles.
+Scania’s warehouse logistics environment will mix autonomous vehicles, humans, and robots.
+Thus, we look for a solution capable of managing smooth interoperability with humans and manually operated vehicles.

 Route optimization (long term)

 We envision a solution that is not only able to control the robotic fleets but can also optimize the routings for accurate and efficient delivery of materials.
-These capabilities would preferably come in a combination as Scania is looking to minimize the different softwares in use.
+These capabilities would preferably come in a combination as Scania seeks to minimize the different software in use.